 Keneseth Israel is heavily involved in Social Action.
 We firmly believe in Tikkun Olam, or "Reparing the World."
 We provide ample opportunity to get involved and make a positive impact, not only within the Jewish community but also within our local, and global, communities.
 If you would like to be involved in any of these projects, please contact the clergy office at (215) 887-8702.
 Please check e-KI every week for other opportunities throughout the year.

-In the spirit of community, we would like to invite you, your family and anyone in need of a hot meal to join us for monthly dinners from 2-3pm (Drive-through) or 5-6 pm (Dine-in) on the following dates:
+In the spirit of community, we would like to invite you, your family and anyone in need of a meal to join us for monthly dinners from 2-3pm (Drive-through) or 5-6 pm (Dine-in) on the following dates:

-HaMotzi Dinner for the Food Insecure Dates -
+HaMotzi Dinners for the Food Insecure - CLICK HERE FOR DATES!

 We are proud to launch “HaMotzi: KI’s Anti-Hunger Campaign,” as an umbrella for our projects and initiatives to fight hunger and economic inequality through direct service and political advocacy.
-The following are the ongoing Social Action Projects at KI in 2015-2016.
+The following are the ongoing Social Action Projects at KI.

 High Holiday Food Drive - Canned food is collected between Rosh Hashanah and Yom Kippur to give to Philabundance for distribution throughout the Philadelphia region.

 Volunteer Opportunities: Volunteers needed to acquire bags, staple cover letter, and distribute on Yom Kippur morning.